 Email: email@example.com Phone: 610-519-4110

-Mark Jackson begins his second year as the Villanova University Director of Athletics in 2016-17.
-Jackson is responsible for providing executive leadership, strategic direction and oversight for all of Villanova’s 24 sports and more than 500 student-athletes.
+Mark Jackson is in his third year as the Villanova University Director of Athletics in 2017-18.
+Jackson is responsible for providing executive leadership, strategic direction and oversight for all of Villanova’s 24 varsity sports and more than 550 student-athletes.
 He is also charged with managing the department’s fiscal affairs, personnel, strategic planning, facilities, general operations and public relations.
 As part of the university’s senior leadership, Jackson is a member of the President’s Cabinet and is the direct liaison between the Athletic Department and the broader campus community.

 Villanova is a member of the BIG EAST Conference and the Colonial Athletic Association Football Conference, and also competes in the Colonial Athletic Association (rowing) and Metro Atlantic Athletic Conference (water polo).
 In addition, club sports and an extensive intramurals and recreation program fall under the auspices of the Athletic Department.

 In just a short time at Villanova, Jackson has played a key role in the record growth of the Villanova Athletic Fund.
-In April 2016, Villanova announced a $22.6 million total leadership gift from alumnus William B. Finneran ’63, for the advancement of its strategic plan for a renovation of the Pavilion as well as programmatic support for the men’s basketball program.
-This marks the largest gift ever to Villanova Athletics and propels the University forward, adding to the momentum generated from winning the 2016 national championship.
+The past year has been particularly significant, as the Andrew J. Talley Athletic Center opened in November 2016 and was followed by groundbreaking in May 2017 of a comprehensive renovation to the Pavilion.
+This latest project was made possible by a $22.6 million total leadership gift from alumnus William B. Finneran ’63 in April 2016.
+This marks the largest gift ever to Villanova Athletics and propels the University forward, adding momentum generated from winning the 2016 national championship.

 Jackson helped to secure an anonymous $1.3 million gift, the largest ever to a Villanova Athletics women’s program, for the construction of a new home venue for the field hockey team at the Proving Grounds in nearby Conshohocken, Pa.
 This transformational gift provides a new home for the field hockey team and positively impacts both the competitive and recruiting landscape of the program.
-A similar project is underway at the Villanova Ballpark at Plymouth, where the baseball team plays its home games.
-Through the generosity of alumni and friends of the baseball program, artificial turf is being installed on the infield and behind home plate in time for the start of the 2017 season.
-The baseball turf project is a significant improvement to the Wildcats home field and will greatly enhance the game-day experience of the Wildcats student-athletes.
+A similar project was completed in September 2016 at the Villanova Ballpark at Plymouth, where the baseball team plays its home games.
+Through the generosity of alumni and friends of the baseball program, artificial turf was installed on the infield and behind home plate.
+Outfield wall padding was added in March 2017.
+These collective enhancements greatly improve the game-day experience of the Wildcats student-athletes.

 In addition to his responsibilities on campus, Jackson is involved with several external committees outside the university.
 He is currently the chair of the BIG EAST Athletic Directors Committee and the Big Five Athletic Directors Committee, as well as the Co-Chair of the Collegiate Sports Summit For Athletic Directors.